 - You will be invited to present the library of books to the school(s) you have adopted

 - Your name will appear on a book plate in each book donated to your adopted school(s) that reads, “Donated by [Your Name Here]”

 - You will receive name recognition on the BC and Yukon Book Prizes website

 Indigenous Youth Outreach

 The BC and Yukon Book Prizes have been at work developing several initiatives that aim to make the Prizes more accessible to Indigenous youth living in remote areas across BC and Yukon.

 Phase one of this project will make use of our Adopt-a-Library program.
 During this initial phase, we intend to identify schools, libraries and cultural centres in Indigenous communities that would most benefit from receiving directed sponsorships through the Adopt-a-Library program, pairing them with donors in their vicinity.

-In 2020, we aim to place sets of shortlisted books in at least 40 centres across the province and territory, with a minimum 50% of those centres based in remote Indigenous communities.
 We will also compile, as an order form, a list exclusively made up of books by Indigenous authors who have been shortlisted for the Prizes over the past five years, which the centres may then use to make their book selections.
 With this initiative, we hope to increase the chance that Indigenous youth across the region will see themselves reflected in excellent literature, while also increasing the profiles of the brilliant Indigenous authors with whom we’re grateful to be associated.

 Phase two of this initiative will identify Indigenous communities and centres along the Prizes Tour route where we can host readings, panels, and workshops, allowing Indigenous youth to directly interact with some of the best literary creators our region has to offer.